K7413dS433d/Dashboard/README.md

 ## Overview

-The Dashboard project is a web application designed to provide users with a comprehensive and customizable interface for managing and visualizing data.
-This project leverages modern web technologies to create an interactive and user-friendly experience.
+The Dashboard project is a web application designed to provide users with a comprehensive interface for managing and visualizing data.
+This project leverages modern web technologies to create a user-friendly experience.

 ## Features